 When we look closer, we’ll see that our biases are simply a by-product of fear and ego-based thoughts, and the solution is to gain knowledge that counteracts these thoughts so that we can move towards a perspective based on love, openness and compassion for our fellow beings.
 If we want a positive change in the world, we have to start with ourselves by observing how and why we block certain people out.

 Even though we now have extensive laws that protect the rights of people, we still have a long way to go.
-There’s a strong undercurrent of intolerance that lingers in the consciousness of many people, which needs to be addressed.
-Below, I have outlined a few solutions for overcoming any form of prejudice:
+There’s a strong undercurrent of intolerance that linger in the consciousness of many people, which needs to be addressed.
+Here are a few solutions for overcoming any form of prejudice:

 1. Become aware of your prejudices: The first step to combat your own biases is to find out what they are.
 There are tests that you can take to assess your beliefs about various individuals and measure the level of inherent bias you have towards certain groups, such as the Implicit Association Tests (IAT).
 In addition to doing the test, you should take a closer look at the interactions that you have in your everyday life and observe your patterns.
 Once you’re clear on the kind of prejudices you have, you can proceed to finding out what is causing you to feel this way.
 Was it something that you were taught by the people around you?
 Did you have a bad past experience with an individual belonging to a certain group?
 When and how did these prejudices take root and what is happening to reinforce these beliefs in your life?